freiburgermsu/ROSSpy/docs/source/parameter_files.rst

 - *module_diameter_mm* ``dict``: specifies the total diameter of the RO module.
 - *permeate_tube_diameter_mm* ``dict``: specifies the diameter of the permeate tube within the RO module.
 - *module_length_m* ``dict``: specifies the total length of the RO module.
-- *permeate_flow_m3_per_hour* & *max_feed_flow_m3_per_hour* ``dict``: specifies the flow of permeate and the maximum flow of feed through the RO module.
+- *permeate_flow_m3_per_hour* & *max_feed_flow_m3_per_hour* ``dict``: specify the permeate and maximum feed flows through the RO module.
-- *feed_thickness_mm* ``dict``: defines the thickness of the feed spacer through which the feed solution passes in the RO module.
+- *feed_thickness_mm* ``dict``: defines the thickness of the feed spacer through which the feed passes.
-- *active_m2* ``dict``: defines the total, cumulative, filtration area of the RO module.
+- *active_m2* ``dict``: defines the total filtration area of the RO module.
 - *permeate_thickness_mm* ``dict``: defines the thickness of the permeate spacer.
-- *membrane_thickness_mm* & *polysulfonic_layer_thickness_mm* & *support_layer_thickness_mm* ``dict``: define the thickensses of each layer in the composite filtration membrane: the polyamide layer that filters the feed, and the polysulfonic and support layers that provide resiliency to the membrane structure.
+- *membrane_thickness_mm* & *polysulfonic_layer_thickness_mm* & *support_layer_thickness_mm* ``dict``: define the thickensses of each layer in the composite filtration membrane: the polyamide layer that filters the feed, and the polysulfonic and support layers that provide resiliency to the membrane structure, respectively.

-Other key:value pairs may be introduced alongside the ``value`` key to store metadata about the parameterized module:
+Other key:value sub-dictionaries may be introduced as metadata for the parameters.

 water_bodies
 +++++++++++++

-The feed geochemistry of the simulated water source may be defined through a JSON file, in the ``water_bodies`` folder within the ``rosspy`` package directory, in addition to defining module characteristics via the dictionary argument of the ``feed_geochemistry`` function.
-The default files in this folder embody curated experimental data from both natural and produced water sources; however, other water sources can be defined by emulating the structure and content of the default file options.
-Each characteristic of the RO module is expressed with the respective units in its key name of the JSON file.
+The feed geochemistry may be defined as a parameter file, in the ``water_bodies`` folder within the ``rosspy`` package directory, that supplements feed characteristics as a dictionary through the ``feed_geochemistry`` function.
+The default files in this folder embody curated experimental data from both natural and produced water sources, which can be emulated for constructing files for other water sources, which each characteristic is expressed with the respective units in its key name:

 .. code-block:: json